 Virginia considers domestic violence a form of assault and battery, but distinguishes it from normal assault and battery by covering charges separately within state code Section 18.2-57.2, which states that any person who commits assault and battery against a member of their own family or household is guilty of a Class 1 misdemeanor.

 The major difference between normal assault and battery and domestic violence is how the state handles repeat offenders.
-While a third assault and battery conviction within 20 years often carries the same penalty as a second, a third domestic violence conviction in 20 years is often charged as a Class 6 felony.
+While a third assault and battery conviction within 20 years often carries the same penalty as a second, a third domestic abuse conviction in 20 years is often charged as a Class 6 felony.
 Contact a Virginia domestic violence lawyer with our firm to learn more about the differences between these charges and to find professional help that is best suited for your case.
 En Español.

 Section 19.2-81.3 in state law authorizes police officers to make an arrest without a warrant in domestic violence cases provided that there is probable cause for the alleged crime.
 This arrest procedure is also available to police officers in stalking and protective order violation crimes.

-Allegations of abuse are fairly common in many domestic violence-related matters.
+Allegations of abuse are fairly common in many domestic abuse-related matters.
 This includes spousal abuse, child abuse, roommate violence.
-For more information about all of the sections and penalties that fall within the category of abuse laws in Virginia, it may be in your best interests to call our attorneys today.
+For more information about all of the sections and penalties that fall within the category of domestic violence laws in Virginia, it may be in your best interests to call our attorneys today.

 Defense attorneys often defend clients from a variety of charges contained within Virginia’s legal codes.
 For example, the Commonwealth considers marital sexual abuse or violence under Section 19.2-81.3, the state’s description of rape.